Nazrul Islam

 MBBS, MSc, MPH, PhD

-Research Fellow, Medical Statistics
+Research Fellow, MEDICAL STATISTICS

->> Member of the joint WHO-UN DESA Technical Advisory Group on Covid-19 mortality assessment.
+- Technical Advisor, WHO-UN DESA Technical Advisory Group on Covid-19 mortality assessment

 Key publications